pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or sets the URL of the image associated with the custom action.
 #### ScriptSrc
 Gets or sets a value that specifies the URI of a file which contains the ECMAScript to execute on the page
+#### Remove
+Gets or sets a value that specifies whether to Remove the CustomAction from the target
 ####
 A Collection of CustomActions at the Site level
 ####
 A Collection of CustomActions at the Web level

+## Core.Framework.Provisioning.Model.Directory

+Defines a Directory element, to describe a folder in the current repository that will be used to upload files into the target Site

+### Properties

+#### Src
+The Src of the Directory
+#### Folder
+The TargetFolder of the Directory
+#### Overwrite
+The Overwrite flag for the files in the Directory
+#### Level
+The Level status for the files in the Directory
+#### Recursive
+Defines whether to recursively browse through all the child folders of the Directory
+#### IncludedExtensions
+The file Extensions to include while uploading the Directory
+#### ExcludedExtensions
+The file Extensions to exclude while uploading the Directory
+#### MetadataMappingFile
+The file path of JSON mapping file with metadata for files to upload in the Directory
+#### Security
+Defines the Security rules for the File

+## Core.Framework.Provisioning.Model.DirectoryCollection

+Collection of Directory objects

 ## Core.Framework.Provisioning.Model.ExtensibilityHandler